skutnii/ethereum-learning/README.md

 ## Create account

-To start, you need to generate account.dat as follows:
+To start, you need to generate at least one account as follows:

 > $ node create.js.